KizJem/dishcovery_fullstack/my-app/FIX_SUMMARY.md

 Once you confirm it works:

 1. **For Production**: Implement proper RLS policies based on your auth system
-2. **Consider**: Migrating from Firebase Auth to Supabase Auth for consistency
+2. **Consider**: Implementing proper RLS policies for Supabase Auth
 3. **Add**: Image deletion when collection is deleted
 4. **Implement**: Collection editing feature